rjquiroz/OOP/README.md

 ## Getting Started

 In order to get the program running in your computer in IntelliJ you need to follow the next steps:
-1. Copy the link or URL for this repository.
+1. Copy the URL for this repository.
 2. Open IntelliJ.
 3. Close any projects that you might have open at the time.
 4. Click on "Get from Version Control".